>> Transportation within Stockholm:

 How to get home in the night:

 On Friday and Saturday, we’ve arranged the metro to run all night through so you don’t need to worry about getting home!
-It’s a ten-minute walk from Melodybox to Telefonplan where you can hop on the red line metro which will take you to the city.
+A 5 minute walk from our party location you can take bus 96 towards Odenplan and it will take 13 minutes to reach Slussen, from where the metro goes.
+The bus leaves 25 and 55 past each hour.

 On Sunday the metro stops at approx 00:30 and start again on Monday at approx 5:00.
 During that ‘shortage’ there are night buses.
 You can also take a taxi or an Uber.
 These are reliable taxi companies: Taxi Stockholm (+46 8 15 00 00) or Taxi Kurir (+46 8 30 00 00).